Lisbon in 4 Days: everything you need to know

 Cascais| ©Luiz Pantoja

-The fourth day in Lisbon can and should start with the evening of the third day.
-After spending several hours in Sintra, what better than to immerse yourself in Lisbon's nightlife in the best area to do so.
-On our last day we can take the opportunity to make another excursion to the village of Cascais, very close to Lisbon, and finish seeing the city by visiting the Park of Nations.
+The fourth day in Lisbon has to start during the evening of the third day.
+After spending several hours in Sintra, what better way to immerse yourself in Lisbon's nightlife than in the best area to do so, the Alto district.
+On our last day you can take the opportunity to make another excursion to the village of Cascais, very close to Lisbon, and finish your sightseeing by visiting the Park of the Nations.

 See the Bairro Alto by night